Colombia: Western & Central Andes

 Bicolored Antpitta

-Other birds we’ll look for include Band-tailed Pigeon, White-throated Daggerbill, Tourmaline Sunangel, Collared Inca, Mountain Velvetbreast, Buff-tailed Coronet, White-bellied Woodstar, Andean Emerald, Golden-headed Quetzal, Masked Trogon, Black-billed Mountain-Toucan, Yellow-vented Woodpecker, Powerful Woodpecker, Scaly-naped Parrot, Streak-headed Antbird, Ocellated Tapaculo, Ash-colored Tapaculo, Blackish Tapaculo, Spillmann’s Tapaculo, Streaked Tuftedcheek, Flammulated Treehunter, Pearled Treerunner, Dusky Piha, Barred Becard, Rufous-crowned Tody-Flycatcher, White-tailed Tyrannulet, Mountain Elaenia, Flavescent Flycatcher, Yellow-bellied and Rufous-bellied Chat Tyrant, Brown-capped Vireo, Brown-bellied Swallow, Yellow-bellied Siskin, Gray-browed Brushfinch, Slaty Brushfinch, Black-crested Warbler, White-capped Tanager, Black-capped, Oleaginous, Black-eared, and Superciliaried Hemispingus and so much more!
+Other birds we’ll look for include, White-throated Daggerbill, Tourmaline Sunangel, Collared Inca, Mountain Velvetbreast, Buff-tailed Coronet, White-bellied Woodstar, Andean Emerald, Golden-headed Quetzal, Masked Trogon, Black-billed Mountain-Toucan, Powerful Woodpecker, Scaly-naped Parrot, Streak-headed Antbird, Ocellated Tapaculo, Ash-colored Tapaculo, Spillmann’s Tapaculo, Streaked Tuftedcheek, Flammulated Treehunter, Pearled Treerunner, Dusky Piha, Barred Becard, Rufous-crowned Tody-Flycatcher, White-tailed Tyrannulet, Mountain Elaenia, Flavescent Flycatcher, Yellow-bellied and Rufous-bellied Chat Tyrant, Brown-capped Vireo, Brown-bellied Swallow, Yellow-bellied Siskin, Gray-browed Brushfinch, Black-crested Warbler, White-capped Tanager, Black-capped, Oleaginous, Black-eared, and Superciliaried Hemispingus and so much more!

-After our day in Rio Blanco, we’ll head back to our hotel and have dinner.
+After our day in Rio Blanco, we’ll drive up slope and check in to our lodge for the night.

-Additional birds we’ll look for include Paramo Seedeater, White-throated Quail-Dove, Sparkling Violetear, Lesser Violetear, Tourmaline Sunangel, Purple-backed Thornbill, Tyrian Metaltail, Shining Sunbeam, Mountain Velvetbreast, Sword-billed Hummingbird, Masked Trogon, Crested Caracara, Equatorial Antpitta, Ash-colored Tapaculo, Blackish Tapaculo, Tyrannine Woodcreeper, Barred Fruiteater, Red-crested Cotinga, White-banded Tyrannulet, White-throated Tyrannulet, Brown-backed Chat-Tyrant, Mountain Wren, Grass Wren, Great Thrush, Hooded Siskin, Gray-browed Brushfinch, Black-crested Warbler, Hooded, Lacrimose, Scarlet-bellied, and Buff-breasted-Mountain Tanagers and more!
+Additional birds we’ll look for include White-throated Quail-Dove, Sparkling Violetear, Tourmaline Sunangel, Purple-backed Thornbill, Tyrian Metaltail, Shining Sunbeam, Mountain Velvetbreast, Masked Trogon, Crested Caracara, Ash-colored Tapaculo, Blackish Tapaculo, Tyrannine Woodcreeper, Barred Fruiteater, Red-crested Cotinga, Brown-backed Chat-Tyrant, Mountain Wren, Grass Wren, Hooded Siskin, Gray-browed Brushfinch, Black-crested Warbler, Hooded, Lacrimose, Scarlet-bellied, and Buff-breasted-Mountain Tanagers and more.

 Gray-breasted Mountain-Toucan at the feeders of Hacienda Del Bosque